 Welcome.
-I teach U.S. literature and digital humanities at the University of Arizona.
-My research examines the roles of science and technology in post-1945 U.S. culture.
+I teach U.S. literature, science and technology studies, and digital humanities at the University of Arizona.
+My research examines the roles of science and technology in post-1945 U.S. literature and culture.